DFE/MONK/doc/source/contributing.rst

     $ sudo apt-get install python-dev libssh-2-1-dev

-You will also need a Python tool, that helps with generalizing development environments.
+You will also need a Python tool, that helps with maintaining multiple development environments with different configurations.
 It is called :term:`virtualenv`.
 If your operating system does not come with a prebuilt :term:`virtualenv`, you can follow the `virtualenv Installation Guide`_.